-CAUTION: Valves from containers found to be damaged, leaking, without adequate sterilant, or missing intact seals must not be used for implantation.
+CAUTION: If the container is found to be damaged, leaking, without adequate sterilant, or missing intact seals, the THV must not be used for implantation, as sterility may be compromised.

-- 1. Set up two (2) sterile bowls with at least 500 ml of sterile physiological saline to thoroughly rinse the glutaraldehyde sterilant from the valve. - 2.
-Carefully remove the valve/holder assembly from the jar without touching the tissue.
+Step Procedure 1 Set up two (2) sterile bowls with at least 500 ml of sterile physiological saline to thoroughly rinse the THV.
+2 Carefully remove the valve/holder assembly from the jar without touching the tissue.
 Verify the valve serial identification number with the number on the jar lid and record in the patient information documents.
-Inspect the valve for any signs of damage to the frame or tissue. - 3.
-Rinse the valve as follows: Place the valve in the first bowl of sterile, physiological saline.
-Be sure the saline solution completely covers the valve and holder.
+Inspect the valve for any signs of damage to the frame or tissue.
+3 Rinse the THV as follows: Place the THV in the first bowl of sterile, physiological saline.
+Be sure the saline solution completely covers the THV and holder.
 With the valve and holder submerged, slowly agitate (to gently swirl the valve and holder) back and forth for a minimum of 1 minute.
-Transfer the valve and holder to the second rinsing bowl of sterile physiological saline and gently agitate for at least one more minute.
+Transfer the THV and holder to the second rinsing bowl of physiological saline and gently agitate for at least one more minute.
 Ensure the rinse solution in the first bowl is not used.
 The valve should be left in the final rinse solution until needed to prevent the tissue from drying.
 CAUTION: Do not allow the valve to come into contact with the bottom or sides of the rinse bowl during agitation or swirling in the rinse solution.
 Direct contact between the identification tag and valve is also to be avoided during the rinse procedure.
 No other objects should be placed in the rinse bowls.
 The valve should be kept hydrated to prevent the tissue from drying.